 Littleton is a somewhat small town located in the state of New Hampshire.
 With a population of 6,036 people and two associated neighborhoods, Littleton is the 60th largest community in New Hampshire.

-The education level of Littleton citizens is a little higher than the average for US cities and towns: 24.65% of adults in Littleton have at least a bachelor's degree.
+The citizens of Littleton are slightly better educated than the national average of 21.84% for all cities and towns, with 24.65% of adults in Littleton having a bachelor's degree or advanced degree.

 The per capita income in Littleton in 2022 was $34,307, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $137,228 for a family of four.
 However, Littleton contains both very wealthy and poor people as well.